-Furthermore, good data management can also help in pre-determining what the data could be used for, and which modelling possibilities there might be, providing a stimulus for further model development.
-Good data lineage can then help to understand how the current data files were formed and what they are used for.
-This in turn increases the reproducibility of errors and deviations in the data, which is useful, especially as terms, conditions and even definitions change over time.
+Good Data Quality Management ensures efficient operation of DQFs.
+For instance, by helping to pre-determine what the data could be used for, investigating the potential modelling possibilities and providing a stimulus for further model development.
+Good data lineage can help to understand how the current data files were formed and what they are used for.
+This, in turn, increases the reproducibility of errors and deviations in the data, which is useful.
+Especially since terms, conditions and even definitions change over time.

-In the recent EU Whitepaper, A European approach to excellence and trust, European Commission addresses one of the requirements relating to the dataset used to train AI systems:
+One of the ambitions of EU Commission President Ursula von der Leyen is a coordinated European approach on the human and ethical implications of AI as well as a reflection on the better use of big data for innovation.
+In the recent EU Whitepaper, Artificial Intelligence – A European approach to excellence and trust, the European Commission addresses one of the requirements relating to the dataset used to train AI systems:

-Here, I want to stress to read representative as desired representativeness and not historically factual representativeness.
-Training data is by default a historical view of reality but may represent an unfair historical bias which we as society do not want.
-In other words, sometimes we actually want to change the factual but unfair distribution which only works if fairness is one of the data quality dimensions.
+Here, I want to stress that representative should be read as desired representativeness and not as historically factual representativeness.
+Training data is by default a historical view of reality.
+But it may represent an unfair historical bias, which is not something we aspire to as a society.

 - Discuss and define what fairness means for your organization and your data use-cases